ni/arbitrary-session-management/README.md

 The first step is to define a `.proto` file.
 In this implementation, we use a custom gRPC server for handling session-based functionalities, as the NI gRPC Device Server does not support non-instrument sessions.

-A sample `.proto` file is provided in the `server` directory.
+A [sample.proto](src/server/json_logger.proto) file is provided in the `server` directory.
 This example demonstrates how to define a gRPC service for **session-managed logging of measurement data**.
 This means you can use the same approach to expose other resources, like database connections, hardware locks, or network streams, and share those resources across different measurement plugins.

 Before you begin, make sure you're familiar with the basics of gRPC in Python and how .proto files define the structure of messages and services used in communication between clients and servers.